Incident Command System (ICS)

 Ensure efficiency and effectiveness

-Management can communicate and supervise all assets
+Management can communicate with and supervise all assets

 Incident Facilities and Locations